 2. Whitetail deer, as herbivores, rely on the abundant vegetation for sustenance.
 As the fall chill pervades, the once thriving plant life succumbs to nature’s cycle, compelling these prey animals to actively search for nourishment.
 Their need to forage becomes pronounced, making them more vulnerable and enticing targets for skilled hunters.

 3. Adding to the allure, autumn plays host to the dramatic mating season of deer.
 Their energy surges and their movements intensify.
 The woods come alive with the rut.
 It provides hunters more sign in the woods, as territorial bucks mark their domains.
 During the rut, deer will also challenge each other, with the most physically strong buck getting an edge in the mating game.
 After bucks ward off competition, they chase the does.
-For much of Wisconsin, however, the rut is tailing off by the time the main gun deer season begins (the Saturday before thanksgiving).
+For much of Wisconsin, however, the rut is tailing off by the time the main gun deer season begins (daylight on the Saturday before Thanksgiving).

 4. The end of fall presents deer adorned in their distinct winter coats.
 Against the backdrop of shifting landscapes, their appearance becomes more pronounced, offering hunters a heightened advantage.
 Add a bit of late fall flurries and you have a striking contrast not only enhances the visual appeal of the hunt but also increases the likelihood of successful sightings.